apache/spark/docs/building-spark.md

 prompt.

 ### Setting up SBT's Memory Usage
-Configure the JVM options for SBT in `.jvmopts`, for example:
+Configure the JVM options for SBT in `.jvmopts` at the project root, for example:

-    $ cat .jvmopts                                                                                                                   [21:18:11]
+    -Xmx2g
-    -Xms512M
+    -XX:ReservedCodeCacheSize=512m

-    -Xmx4096M
+For the meanings of these two options, please carefully read the [Setting up Maven's Memory Usage section](http://spark.apache.org/docs/latest/building-spark.html#setting-up-mavens-memory-usage).

 ## Speeding up Compilation